SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 With this piece of information, at different discrete values of T, we could have a graph of T vs. S. At the minimum of that curve, that's the best fit!

+Smin should be about # of datapoints - # of parametres